-Dyckia is a genus of bromeliad found within the Pitcairnioideae subfamily of Bromeliads.
+Dyckia is a genus of plants in the family Bromeliaceae.
 There are 120 different species with many more cultivars.
-Most species are native to Brazil, but a few originate from other South American countries such as Uruguay, Paraguay and Bolivia.
-The genus was introduced into Europe during the nineteenth century, and was named for Prince von Salm-Dyck, an early expert on succulents.
-Dyckias are not technically succulents, as they do not store water in their leaves like true succulents.
-They are xerographic and survive long periods without water by going dormant.
-Their rosette of thick succulent leaves will eventually wilt, but recovery is rapid when watering is resumed.
+Most species are native to Brazil, but a few originate from other South American countries such as Uruguay, Paraguay, and Bolivia.
+The genus was introduced into Europe during the nineteenth century.

+The generic name honors Prince von Salm-Dyck, an early expert on succulents.
+Dyckias are not technically succulents because they do not store water in their leaves like true succulents.
+Instead, they are xerographic and survive long periods without water by going dormant.
+Their rosette of thick fleshy leaves will eventually wilt, but recovery is rapid when watering is resumed.

-In their native region, it is not uncommon to find some forms growing on top of rocks near water.
-Water and the cycle of the monsoon season are important features to Dyckia health.
-They are used to rather poor soil when they do grow in ground and should be planted in a good succulent mixture.
+It is not uncommon in their native region to find some forms growing on rocks near the water.
+Water and the cycle of the monsoon season are important features of Dyckia's health.
+They are used to rather poor soil when they grow in the ground and should be planted in a good succulent mixture.

-While actively growing, the plants need regular water to produce happy plants.
+While actively growing, Dyckias need regular water to produce happy plants.
 The soil should not be soggy but evenly moist at all times.
 Use a saucer under potted plants to keep the roots from sitting in water but allow for evaporation and consistent humidity.
 In winter, when growth is dormant, you may reduce the amount of water by half.

 Fertilize from spring to fall with half-strength liquid plant food.
 In the wild, the plants form pups or offsets, which result in new plants.
 The same is true in container-grown plants, which can be easily divided away from the parent.